Active Hypothesis Testing under Computational Budgets with Applications to GWAS and LLM: Introduction

 \subsection{Our Contributions}

 To address the aforementioned limitations, we develop a flexible and efficient framework for active hypothesis testing under a computational budget.
-Our approach leverages inexpensive auxiliary statistics to intelligently allocate computational resources, thereby maximizing statistical power while rigorously respecting budget constraints and maintaining full statistical validity.
+Our approach leverages inexpensive auxiliary statistics to allocate computational resources in a way that maximizes statistical power, while strictly respecting budget constraints and maintaining statistical validity.

 Central to the procedure is a control function, guided by an auxiliary statistic, that probabilistically determines whether the true, resource-intensive test statistic should be computed.
 When the exact statistic is not evaluated, a transformed version of the auxiliary statistic is used in its place, ensuring that a valid $p$-value or $e$-value is produced for every hypothesis.
 The framework requires only the availability of auxiliary information and a pre-specified budget, making it widely applicable across diverse scientific domains.